- Part of:

 A National Statistics Publication for Scotland.

-The volume of crime in Scotland, including incidents not reported to the police, has fallen by 45% over the last decade and by 20% since 2016/17.
-Most adults did not experience crime in 2018/19.
-The proportion of adults experiencing crime decreased from one-in-five to one-in-eight between 2008/09 and 2018/19.
+The volume of crime in Scotland, including incidents not reported to the police, has fallen by 46% since 2008/09.
+Most adults did not experience crime in 2019/20.
+The proportion of adults experiencing crime has decreased from one-in-five to one-in-eight between 2008/09 and 2019/20.

-The overall crime victimisation rate produced by the SCJS enables a broad comparison with the equivalent rate in England and Wales.
-As with the previous year, adults in Scotland were less likely to have experienced crime than those in England and Wales during 2018/19, with victimisation rates of 12.4% and 14.9% respectively.
+The overall crime victimisation rate produced by the SCJS also enables a broad comparison with the equivalent rate in England and Wales.
+As with the previous year, adults in Scotland were less likely to have experienced crime than those in England and Wales during 2019/20, with victimisation rates of 11.9% and 13.3% respectively.

 Public perceptions of the police, the justice system and crime in Scotland

 Generally the public were fairly confident about the operation of the justice system in Scotland.
-For example, three-quarters of adults were confident that it allows those accused of crimes to get a fair trial regardless of who they are and that it makes sure everyone has access to the justice system if they need it (both 76%).
-However, adults were less confident on other related measures, for example, 37% were confident that it gives sentences which fit the crime, with 58% saying they were not confident.
+For example, three-quarters of adults were confident that it allows those accused of crimes to get a fair trial regardless of who they are and that it makes sure everyone has access to the justice system if they need it (77% and 75%, respectively).
+However, adults were less confident on other related measures, for example, 35% were confident that it gives sentences which fit the crime, with 60% saying they were not confident.